What are the schools in UK like?

 When we asked about the schools in UK, they said...

 "Visit if possible; it is a great campus.
 Ask as many questions of TASIS as you need to - Admissions staff are extremely helpful & supportive.
 Read the web site and the school's Facebook page to get a feel for the spirit of the school.
 If you want a school that treats students with respect & as individuals, and helps them fulfill their potential, we highly recommend TASIS.
-My son is loving TASIS (& he came from a fab school in the US), and we are thrilled for him," said another expat in Thorpe, Surrey with children at TASIS England.
+My son is loving TASIS (& he came from a fab school in the US), and we are thrilled for him," remarked one parent with kids at TASIS England in Thorpe, Surrey.

 Please login to continue reading this article.